ECNP-PsychX talks

 About PsychX and ECNP

 In 2022, PsychX and ECNP started collaborating.
-As from 2023, all PsychX talks will be transferred to ECNP.
-The concept of the talks stays the same: free, online talks with a Q&A where you can discuss your thoughts with the speaker directly.
+As from 2023, all PsychX talks were transferred to ECNP.

 Meeting ID: 854 0080 8569